Kwakwakaʼwakw: Potlatch

 Showing of masks at Kwakwa̱ka̱ʼwakw potlatch.

 Speaker Figure, 19th century, Brooklyn Museum, the figure represents a speaker at a potlatch.
 An orator standing behind the figure would have spoken through its mouth, announcing the names of arriving guests.

 The potlatch culture of the Northwest is well known and widely studied.
-It is still practised among the Kwakwa̱ka̱ʼwakw, as is the lavish artwork for which they and their neighbours are so renowned.
-The phenomenon of the potlatch, and the vibrant societies and cultures associated with it, can be found in Chiefly Feasts: The Enduring Kwakiutl Potlatch, which details the incredible artwork and legendary material that go with the other aspects of the potlatch, and gives a glimpse into the high politics and great wealth and power of the Kwakwa̱ka̱ʼwakw chiefs.
+It is still practised among the Kwakwa̱ka̱ʼwakw, as is the lavish artwork for which they and their neighbours are renowned for.
+The phenomenon of the potlatch, and the vibrant societies and cultures associated with it, can be found in Chiefly Feasts: The Enduring Kwakiutl Potlatch, which details the artwork and legendary material that go with the other aspects of the potlatch, and gives a glimpse into the high politics and great wealth and power of the Kwakwa̱ka̱ʼwakw chiefs.

 When the Canadian government was focused on assimilation of First Nations, it made the potlatch a target of activities to be suppressed.
 Missionary William Duncan wrote in 1875 that the potlatch was "by far the most formidable of all obstacles in the way of Indians becoming Christians, or even civilized".